Hilde Aardema, The Netherlands

 About Pascal:

 Pascal manages Eliance's bovine experimental facilities in Nouzilly, where he is dedicated to the optimization of embryo technologies for safe and efficient French and Belgian breeding programme.
-As well as serving as representative to the ET Industry and French Foundation, Pascal will be the next Treasurer of the AETE.
+As well as serving as representative to the ET Industry and French Foundation, he is currently the AETE treasurer.
 Outside of work, Pascal enjoys spending time with his tow sons through involvement in parents and sports associations and by exploring other cultures.

 Evolution Department of Embryo Production